-A great tool that I always reference on the Levelset website is the zlien Charts and White Papers page.
+A great tool that I always reference on the Levelset website is the Mechanics Lien Overview & FAQs pages.
 There are a number of helpful resources on this page.
-Today I will discuss the map regarding the zlien Map of US Notice Requirements summary of construction notice requirements.
+Today I will discuss the map regarding the Levelset Map of US Notice Requirements summary of construction notice requirements.
 In particular, this map indicates states where a Notice of Intent to Lien is required, states where a Preliminary Notice is required and states where both, or neither, are mandatory.

 Notice of Intent to Lien, Where Required?